-A man in a suit crouches in front of a wall, holding papers to block his face.
+A man in a suite crouches in front of a wall, holding papers to block his face.

 Los Angeles #1, 1969, Anthony Hernandez.
 Gelatin silver print.
-Getty Museum.
+The J. Paul Getty Museum.
 Purchased in part with funds provided by the Photographs Council. © Anthony Hernandez

 Acquired by the Getty Museum in 2005, the intriguing Los Angeles #1 is a fitting emblem for Unseen: 35 Years of Collecting Photographs, an exhibition entirely comprised of previously unexhibited photographs from the Getty Museum’s large permanent collection.
 Selected by the seven curators who oversee the Department of Photographs—and spanning the history of the medium from its early years to the present day—Unseen highlights visual associations between photographs from different times and places, encouraging its visitors to make fresh discoveries.

 See No Evil, 1991, Carrie Mae Weems.
 Polaroid Polacolor dye diffusion print.
-Getty Museum, Gift of Daniel Greenberg and Susan Steinhauser. © Carrie Mae Weems
+The J. Paul Getty Museum, Gift of Daniel Greenberg and Susan Steinhauser. © Carrie Mae Weems

 A man sits at a table, wearing an old suit with an ascot.